omoze3/PKI-Portfolio-OmozeIdehenre-/labs/week-04/submissions/03-install-validate/00-lab-03-install-and-validate.md

 If an attacker is able to install a malicious root CA on a system, they can intercept and decrypt secure communications (man-in-the-middle attacks), making this a critical security risk.

+Additional Insight

+If a root CA expires, it causes the same failure as removing it:

+Clients will no longer trust certificates signed by it Chain validation fails completely

+This is why root CAs are issued with very long lifetimes (20+ years)

+This ensures:

+Stability of global trust systems
+Avoidance of widespread outages

 ---

 ## Challenges / Troubleshooting